devzeb/blog-scripts/30-12-2023_embedded_cpp_make_std_chrono_work/30-12-2023_embedded_cpp_make_std_chrono_clock_work.md

 The function is also part of the [POSIX operating system standard](https://pubs.opengroup.org/onlinepubs/9699919799.2018edition/functions/gettimeofday.html).
 This means that it is supposed to be available on all POSIX compliant operating systems.

 However, on the Cortex M platform, we do not have an operating system kernel that is able to provide the current time.
-Therefore, this function is nowhere to be found in the platform specific version of the newlib C standard library (`libg_nano.a` in this case).
+Therefore, this function is nowhere to be found in the platform specific version of the Newlib Nano C standard library.

-If you are wondering, why the linker did not complain about the function `gettimeofday`, but `_gettimeofday`, you can find the answer in the section [Why did the linker not complain about gettimeofday, but _gettimeofday?](#why-did-the-linker-not-complain-about-gettimeofday-but-_gettimeofday).
+If you are wondering why the linker did not complain about the function `gettimeofday`, but `_gettimeofday`, you can find the answer in the section [Why did the linker not complain about gettimeofday, but _gettimeofday?](#why-did-the-linker-not-complain-about-gettimeofday-but-_gettimeofday).

-# Implementing _gettimeofday to make std::chrono work
+# Concept to make std::chrono work
-> For the example implementation, I am using the Nucleo-STM32G474RE board from STMicroelectronics.
-If you just want to look at the result, you can find the code in my [embedded_template repository](https://github.com/devzeb/embedded_template) at the branch named `gettimeofday-stm32g4`.
-Look at the files `embedded_template/gettimeofday.cpp` and `embedded_template/stm32g4xx_hal_timebase_tim.cpp`.

-Now that we know that `_gettimeofday` is missing to make std::chrono::steady_clock::now() work, we can implement it ourselves.
+Now that we know that `_gettimeofday` is missing to make std::chrono::steady_clock::now() work, we have to implement it ourselves.

 From the documentation of `gettimeofday` in the [POSIX standard](https://pubs.opengroup.org/onlinepubs/9699919799.2018edition/functions/gettimeofday.html), we can find out what the function is supposed to do: